How do I place an order?

 Online at www.mediaed.org:

-Visit the Video Store section of our site, go to the page for the video you are interested in, and then simply add it to your cart.
+Visit the Video Store section of our site, go to the page for the video or collection you are interested in, and then simply add it to your cart.
 You may purchase online with a credit card (Visa, MasterCard, American Express, or Discover).
 We also accept purchase orders from institutions (colleges, universities, high schools, nonprofits, and public libraries).
 Just create an account using your appropriate licensing level, enter a purchase order number at checkout, and we will fulfill your order and bill you.
 We invoice POs with Net 30 terms.
-If requested, we can bill a specific office that processes payments and ship the DVDs to a separate department.
+If requested, we can bill a specific office that processes payments and fulfill the order with a separate department.

 Download and print out an order form or use the order form in the back of a catalog.
 Fill out the order form and send to: Media Education Foundation 60 Masonic Street Northampton, MA 01060 If you’re ordering for a college, university, high school, nonprofit organization, or public library, we also accept purchase orders.
 Please include $8.00 for shipping and handling for one film, and $1.00 for each additional title in your order.